 Safeguarding Your Information

-In today’s world, we enjoy the convenience and speed of sending emails, paying bills and shopping online.
+In today’s world, we enjoy the convenience and speed of sending texts, paying bills and shopping online.
 Unfortunately, this also comes with an increased risk of fraud.
-Cyber criminals are bombarding consumers with fraudulent emails and fake websites, planting harmful software on computers and doing everything they can to collect personal information and passwords from unsuspecting people.
+Cyber criminals are bombarding consumers with fraudulent messages and fake websites, planting harmful software on computers and doing everything they can to collect personal information and passwords from unsuspecting people.
 This information can then be used to perform an “account takeover” or otherwise give criminals access to your financial accounts and information.

 Please take a moment to read this important information on how to keep yourself safe when conducting business online, both on Cloverbelt Credit Union’s home banking and bill payment sites and on the Internet in general.
 You can lessen your fraud risk by doing the following:

-- Do not open emailed links unless you requested them or are certain of their origin.
+- Do not open links unless you requested them or are certain of their origin.
 Many programs that criminals use to capture user names, passwords and personal information are disguised as a fraudulent link.

 - Keep virus protection software current on your computer or phone so the latest threats will be quickly identified and removed.